rpo19/ReFactX/Readme.md

 This repository contains the source code for using ReFactX and reproducing our work accepted at ISWC 2025.

+## Setup
+- install the requirements `pip install -r requirements.txt`
+- prepare the `.env` file: `cp env-sample.txt .env`, then edit `.env` (can be skipped if using the simple index in the try_refactx notebook)

 ## Try ReFactX
-For trying ReFactX use the notebook `try_refactx.ipynb`.
+For quickly trying ReFactX with an in-memory prefix tree (derived from a 31k-facts knowledge base) use the notebook [try_refactx.ipynb](try_refactx.ipynb).

 ## Wikidata Prefix Tree
 Refer to [PrefixTree.md](PrefixTree.md) for creating the Wikidata prefix tree we used in our work.